-Liquidity risk management is based in the Group's overall liquidity strategy which is reviewed and adopted by the Board of Directors at least once a year.
-The liquidity strategy reflects the Group's moderate risk profile.
-As part of the strategy, a preparedness plan has been drawn up to handle the liquidity situation in periods of capital market turbulence with Bank-specific and industry-related crisis outcomes separately and in combination.
+Liquidity risk management is based in the Group's overall liquidity strategy which reflects the Group's moderate risk profile.
+As part of the strategy, a preparedness plan has been drawn up to handle the liquidity situation in periods of capital market turbulence with bank-specific and industry-related crisis outcomes separately and in combination.
 Liquidity management includes stress tests which simulate the liquidity effect of various market events.
-The results of such testing are taken on board in the preparedness plan developed for the Group's liquidity management regime.
+The results of such testing are taken on board in the preparedness plans developed for the Group's and the Alliance's liquidity management regime.